ngs-course/ngs-course.github.io/README.md

 ### Day 3

-In the last day we will focus on RNA-seq data analysis and fuunctional interpretation.
+In the last day we will focus on RNA-seq data analysis and functional interpretation.

 ##### Association studies